Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

-Cote - the under tunic came to be called a cote.
-Dyed in bright colors that were attractively revealed by slashing the fabric of the outer tunic, or surcote, to create a beautiful look.
+- Cote: The under tunic came to be called a cote.
+Dyed in bright colors that were attractively revealed by slashing the fabric of the outer tunic, or surcote, to create an interesting contrast.

-Hergaut or gardecorps - a style of cloak that featured long, full sleeves
+- Herigaut or gardecorps: a style of cloak that featured long, full sleeves

 A Change From the Early Middle Ages (Dark Ages)

 The High and Late Middle Ages saw the increased use of buttons.
 Previous buttons had been for adornment only, but now they became functional.

 Trousers wrapped with leather or cloth strips below the knee in the Early Middle Ages gave way to the wearing of hose.
 While men still wore tunics and over tunics, the way they wore them changed.
 Men wore either a loose belted tunic or a tighter, more form-fitting one.
 A form-fitting tunic featured slits in the skirt to allow ease of leg movement.